lab-design/lab-design.github.io/README.md

 # `design.cs.iastate.edu`

 This is the source code for the website for the Laboratory for Software Design at Iowa State University.
-This site is hosted at http://design.cs.iastate.edu.
+This site is hosted at <http://design.cs.iastate.edu>.

 ## Setup Build Environment

-The site is built using [Jekyll](https://jekyllrb.com/), a static site generator written in Rubt.
+The site is built using [Jekyll](https://jekyllrb.com/), a static site generator written in Ruby.
 Jekyll builds HTML+CSS sites from HTML, Markdown, CSS, and SCSS augmented by [the Liquid template language](https://shopify.github.io/liquid/).